This just occurred to me: perhaps unknowingly mother Gothel had made both the Kingdom and Rapunzel a BIG favor. Moral issues aside, she:

-We do kind of have to chalk this up to who the intended audience of the movie is as well; true, an eighteenth century person probably wouldn't place too much value in being tanned, but a twenty-first century person more likely does — and since the movie is being made for an audience in the twenty-first century rather than the eighteenth, they went with what would most likely resonate with who their audience was actually going to be.
+We do kind of have to chalk this up to who the intended audience of the movie is as well; true, an eighteenth century person probably wouldn't place too much value in being tanned or being slim, but a twenty-first century person in the western world more likely does — and since the movie is being made for an audience in the twenty-first century western world rather than the eighteenth, they went with what would most likely resonate with who their audience was actually going to be.

 Remember when Eugene was tossed high into the air and ended up falling onto the horse?
 Wouldn't that have hurt the equipment a little?

 It's an animated movie, not a live-action movie.
 There's a trope called Toon Physics, which is how cartoon characters like Goofy survive.

 Pretty much the same can be said for the horse not breaking it's spine with that impact (or breaking his legs on any number of other occasions).

 When Mother Gothel gives Rapunzel the satchel, how is she able to carry it around all day without Flynn noticing?
 Did she leave it in one spot and then come back for it when they got on the boat?

 At the campsite, she hid it in a tree stump.
 The next morning Max shows up.
 I think she probably hid it in his saddle.

 In the boat scene, there isn't enough space in the small boat for either Rapunzel to hide the satchel, or for Eugene to hide the two lanterns he suddenly produces, where the other would not have noticed.
 Hammer Space indeed.
 (Barring two separate secret compartments in the hull, one of which Eugene knew about but Rapunzel didn't, and one Rapunzel knew about but Eugene didn't...)